ArchiveBox/ArchiveBox/README.md

 ## Changelog

+ - v0.0.2 released
+ - support for chrome `--user-data-dir` to archive sites that need logins
+ - fancy individual html & json indexes for each link
+ - smartly append new links to existing index instead of overwriting
  - proper HTML templating instead of format strings (thanks to https://github.com/bardisty!)
  - refactored into separate files, wip audio & video archiving
  - v0.0.1 released